Augustin Paus: Career

 At age 15 he put to sea without parental permission and only returned two years later in 1898 to pass his examen artium university entrance exam in 1900.
 He graduated from the Norwegian Military Academy in 1901 and became a second lieutenant in the Norwegian Army from 1901 and a first lieutenant from 1914.
 He graduated as an engineer from the Dresden University of Technology in 1906.
 After living in London 1906–1907, he became an engineer at A/S Rjukanfos, working with Sam Eyde.
 He was chief engineer in the hydropower project in the Arendal watercourse from 1912, chief engineer at Elkem from 1915 and chief engineer in the construction of Bjølvo power plant in Hardanger from 1916.
 He became chief engineer and head of development for the construction of the Rånåsfoss power plant in 1918.
 At its peak, he was in charge in 1,200 employees at the construction site.
 He was the first managing director of Akershus Energi from 1922 until his death in 1945.
 He became one of the foremost leaders of the hydropower industry in Norway and has been described as the "absolute ruler" of the industrial community at Rånåsfoss.
 Although a director's villa was built for him at Rånåsfoss, he eventually moved back to Oslo, and led the company from its Oslo office in Kongens gate 14.

 He was elected by the Parliament as a deputy member of the board of the directors of the Norwegian Water Resources and Energy Directorate from 1919.
-He was chairman of the board of directors of Norsk Folkemuseum, chairman of the board of directors of Glommens og Laagens Brukseierforening, chairman of the board of directors of Funnefoss Tresliperi og Elektrisitetsverk, chairman of the board of directors of A/S Brødbølfoss Elektrisitetsverk, a co-founder and chairman of the board of directors of Foreningen Samkjøringen (the predecessor of both Nord Pool Spot, the largest power market in Europe, and of NASDAQ OMX Commodities Europe), and a board member of other power companies.
+He was chairman of the board of directors of the companies Norsk Folkemuseum, Glommens og Laagens Brukseierforening, Funnefoss Tresliperi og Elektrisitetsverk, A/S Brødbølfoss Elektrisitetsverk, a co-founder and chairman of the board of directors of Foreningen Samkjøringen (the predecessor of both Nord Pool Spot, the largest power market in Europe, and of NASDAQ OMX Commodities Europe), and a board member of other power companies.
 He published a book on the construction of the Rånåsfoss plant in 1925.

 The road Pausvegen at Rånåsfoss is named in his honour (Akershus Energi is headquartered in Pausvegen 6).